TripleU613/TripleUMDM_Public/README.md

 ## 🙏 Contributing & Support

-* We thank the few contributors and donors who have supported us so far.
+* Thanks to all contributors and donors who keep this project alive.
-* If you’d like to help grow this project, please consider donating or partnering with us.
+* Want to help?
+Donate or partner with us.
 * Contact: [tripleu.org](https://tripleu.org)